Benz06021994/Python-end-Project/README.md

 This program is designed to perform data analysis and visualisation on an employee dataset.
-The program starts by importing the necessary libraries: Pandas for data manipulation and matplotlib.pyplot and seaborn for the data visualisation.
+The program starts by importing the necessary libraries: Numpy and Pandas for data manipulation and matplotlib.pyplot and seaborn for the data visualisation.
 The program performs the following tasks:

 # Distribution of employees across teams: